Is there a cost for ARAS assistance?

 ARAS can support older people to self-advocate.
-A Fact Sheet entitled 'How to Advocate for Yourself and Others' contains information to help you prepare tov speak up.
+A Fact Sheet entitled 'Self Advocacy' contains information to help you prepare to speak up.

 Can ARAS give legal advice?

-ARAS can make a referral to a professional legal advice and information service.
+ARAS can make a referral to professional legal advice and information service.

 Can an ARAS advocate visit me at the aged care facility I live in and keep their visit confidential?